gwpachlatko/anything-goes/_posts/2022-04-18-windows11-review-miss.md

 <p>Since I dropped the keyword already, let&#8217;s talk about security.
 Why does Windows 11 still ship with a trial version of a third&#8211;party Security Suite?
 That seems to indicate that Micorosoft does not put an awful lot of trust in their own &#8220;solution&#8221;.
 That, in turn, triggers a number of interesting questions.
 To wit:</p>

 <p>How is it that third&#8211;party tools are considered more reliable than anything Microsoft&#8217;s own developers manage to come up with?
-Or, to put it even more pointedly, does McAfee (the company whose Security Suite ships with Windows 11) know Windows better than Microsoft does?
+Or, to put it even more pointedly, does McAfee (the company whose Security Suite is included in Windows 11 by default) know Windows better than Microsoft does?
 Then, why does Windows 11 even ship with its own Security Suite in addition to McAfee&#8217;s software (which basically renders Windows Security bloatware)?</p>